 Vermont Fall Foliage Drive

-Eighty percent of Vermont is forested, and since cities are few and far between, the interior of Vermont is a rural playground for leaf peepers and widely considered to have the most intense range of foliage colors anywhere on the continent.
-The few distractions from the dark reds and yellow, oranges and russets—the tiny towns and hamlets—are as pristine as nature itself.
+Nearly 80% of Vermont is forested, with cities few and far between.
+The interior of Vermont is a rural playground for leaf peepers, and it's widely considered to have the most intense range of foliage colors anywhere on the continent.
+The few distractions from the dark reds, yellows, oranges, and russets—the tiny towns and hamlets—are as pristine as nature itself.

 Begin this drive in Manchester Village, along the old-fashioned, well-to-do homes lining Main Street, and drive south to Arlington, North Bennington, and Old Bennington.
 Stop first just a mile south along 7A at Hildene, the Lincoln family home.
 The 412 acres of explorable grounds here are ablaze with color, and the views over the Battenkill Valley are as good as any you can find anywhere.
 Continue south another mile along 7A to Equinox Nursery, where you can pick your own pumpkin from a huge patch, try delicious apple cider and cider doughnuts, and take in the stunning countryside.
 A few more miles south along 7A is the small town of Arlington.

-From 7A in Arlington, you can take two adventurous and stunning detours.
-One is pure foliage: follow 313 west a few miles to the New York state border for more beautiful views.
-Or head east a mile to East Arlington where delightful shops await you, including Grist Mill Antiques, which is set right above a wonderfully cascading brook.
+From 7A in Arlington you can take two adventurous and stunning detours.
+One is pure foliage: follow 313 west a few miles to the New York State border for more beautiful views.
+Or head east a mile to East Arlington where delightful stores await you, including a chocolate emporium.
 (You can continue even farther east from this spot to Kelly Stand Road leading into the Green Mountains; this is a little-known route that can't be beat.)
 Back on 7A South in Arlington, stop at the Cheese House, the delightfully cheesy roadside attraction.